 In accounting terms there are only two main actions to improve the bottom line – increase Revenue and/or reduce Cost.
 In technology business operations these two factors can be influenced by several initiatives of which reduction of staff is one option.
 This should be the last resort, in my view.
 Despite the known facts that cutting heads in IT, in essence, is cutting intellectual property, knowledge and experience that resides within your team, is it still at top on the list for CFOs, other Executives and Board Members when the cost reduction discussion comes up!

 Before we look at reducing the workforce delivering the technology services and products forming the enabling foundation for any organisation, surely we should look at viable alternatives, value innovative initiatives, forthcoming from our staff.
+Empower your staff to be an incubator for innovation.

 Technology operations are all about providing services at a specific level as defined in SLAs (Service Level Agreements) for example: